kriszyp/node-promise/README.md

 The node-promise project provides a complete promise implementation (since Node's was removed), and provides a fs-promise module that wraps Node's fs module (which now uses callbacks), providing a promise-based interface for asynchronous file access.
+Promises provide a clean separation of concerns between asynchronous behavior and the interface so asynchronous functions can be called without callbacks, and callback interaction can be done on the generic promise interface.
 The node-promise module now features a promise implementation with:

 * Chainable promises